On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Introduction

 \subsection{Motivation and caveat}

 Like Hilbert (\cite{hilbertendlich}), we believe the infinite to be a central object of study in mathematics.
-That the infinite comes in `different sizes' is a relatively new insight, due to Cantor around 1874 (\cite{cantor1}), in the guise of the \emph{uncountability of $\R$}, also known simply as \emph{Cantor's theorem}.
+That the infinite comes in `different sizes' is a relatively new insight, due to Cantor around 1874 (\cite{cantor1}), in the guise of the \emph{uncountability of the real numbers}, also known simply as \emph{Cantor's theorem}.

 With the notion `countable versus uncountable' in place, it is an empirical observation, witnessed by many textbooks, that to show that a set is countable one often constructs an injection (or bijection) to $\N$.
 When \emph{given} a countable set, one (additionally) assumes that this set can be \emph{enumerated}, i.e.\ represented by some sequence.
 In this light, implicit in much of mathematical practise is the following most basic principle about countable sets: